 Something I have loved is when I step into someone else’s home and instantly feel at home.
 This will probably look different at different times of the year, but screams hospitality none-the-less.

 Try using a diffuser with CPTG Essential Oils.
 Essential Oils are powerful and can affect our mood.
-Use this to your advantage to be using the oils in your home often.
 One of my favorite Spring and Summer time blends is Juniper Berry, Grapefruit, and Wild Orange.
 It is such a breath of fresh air that makes me smile, it could do the same for your guest.